Vosotros Commands: The Complete Guide [With Example Sentences]

 ¡Sacad vuestros libros, por favor!
 (Take out your books, please!)

-Commands are definitely useful for expressing authority.
-However, when it comes to speaking Spanish, the word “command” is slightly misleading.
-Commands need not be demanding; they can certainly be polite or friendly.
-The command form can be used to suggest as well as command.
+Commands are useful for expressing authority, however they can also be polite or friendly.
+The command form can be used to suggest.

-For example, when speaking to your friends, you could perfectly well use the command form to say:
+For example, when speaking to your friends, you could use the command form to say:

 ¡Venid a la fiesta!
 (Come to the party!)